mwlon/pcodec/README.md

 ## Method

-This works by describing each number with a _range_ and an _offset_.
+This works by describing each number with a Huffman code and an _offset_.
-The range specifies an inclusive range `[lower, upper]` that the number is in, and the offset specifies the exact position within that range.
+The Huffman code corresponds to a range `[lower, upper]` that the number is in, and the offset specifies the exact position within that range.
-The compressor chooses a _prefix_ for each range via Huffman codes.

-When delta encoding of some order is turned on, compression happens in these
-stages:
-1. Compute deltas.
-2. Determine prefixes based on distribution of deltas.
+Compression happens in this order for each chunk:
+1. If delta encoding is on, compute deltas and use those as your values instead.
+2. Determine unoptimized _prefixes_ by taking `2^compression_level` roughly evenly-spaced
+   quantiles of the distribution.
+   Each prefix is simply a range and associated metadata.
+3. Optimize prefixes, combining adjacent ones if advantageous.
+4. Determine Huffman codes for each prefix based on its weight in the data.
-3. Encode deltas using prefixes.
+5. Encode deltas using prefixes.

 For data sampled from a random distribution, this compression algorithm can reduce byte size to near the theoretical limit of the distribution's Shannon entropy.
-Ideally it encodes a number `k` in `b` bits if `2^-b ~= P(k)`.
+Ideally it encodes a number `k` with probability `P(k)` in `b` bits if `2^-b ~= P(k)`.
 We can plot `Q(k) = 2^-b` to see how close quantile compression gets to the ideal in this example with `compression_level=3`: